 Improper Use of Drains

 It can be easy to put things in your drains that they aren’t designed to handle.
 Garbage disposals are not made to handle large quantities or hard food items like onion or potato skins.
-Cooking fat hardens once it goes down the drain, coating your pipes and eventually blocking them.
-Also, place items like napkins, facial tissue, diaper wipes, or feminine products in a trash can instead of down the toilet.
-Over time, they can form stubborn clogs in the sewer line and big problems.
+Also, cooking fat hardens after it goes down the drain, coating your pipes and eventually blocking them.
+Lastly, place items like napkins, facial tissue, diaper wipes, or feminine products in a trash can instead of down the toilet.
+Over time, they can form stubborn clogs in the sewer line and headaches for homeowners.